NVIDIA/aistore/cli/resources/daeclu.md

 `ais register proxy IP:PORT [DAEMON_ID]`

-Registers a proxy in the cluster.
+Register a proxy in the cluster.
 If `DAEMON_ID` isn't given, it will be randomly generated.

 `ais register target IP:PORT [DAEMON_ID]`

-Registers a target in the cluster.
+Register a target in the cluster.
 If `DAEMON_ID` isn't given, it will be randomly generated.

 #### Examples